Esri/arcgis-runtime-samples-macos/arcgis-runtime-samples-macos/Scenes/Scene symbols/README.md

 ##How it works

-The sample creates a symbol for each `AGSSimpleMarkerSymbolStyle`, namely
+The sample creates a symbol for each `AGSSimpleMarkerSceneSymbolStyle`, namely

 - Cone
 - Cube